Prag8855/aab/content/guides/permanent-residence.md

     - [ ] **Tax return for last year** (*[[Steuerbescheid]]*)[^59]
         If you don't have it yet, bring a *[[Netto-Gewinnermittlung]]*.
 It's not in the required documents, but they usually ask for it.
     - [ ] **Net profit assessment** (*[[Netto-Gewinnermittlung]]*)[^59]
         Bring this if you don't have a recent tax return.
-You must get it from your [tax advisor](/glossary/Steuerberater).
-It takes a few days to prepare.
+It must be stamped by a [tax advisor](/glossary/Steuerberater).[^66] It takes a few days to prepare.
 - [ ] **Trade certificate** (*[[Gewerbeschein]]*)[^59]
     If your business is a *[[Gewerbe]]*, bring your *Gewerbeschein*.
 If you are a *[[Freiberufler]]*, you don't need this.
 - [ ] **[Trade register](/glossary/Handelsregister) entry** (*Handelsregisterauszug*)[^59]